NEW 50th Anniversary

 ADA Accessible public fishing area.

-- Provide rainbow, brown, lake, and brook trout for mitigation stocking in Tennessee, Georgia, and Alabama.
+- Provide rainbow, brown, lake, and brook trout for mitigation stocking in Tennessee and Georgia.

 - Provide rainbow trout to Alabama in return for Gulf Coast striped bass eggs and fry.

 - Provide a limited number of rainbow trout for non-mitigation stocking in Tennessee under a cooperative agreement with the Tennessee Wildlife Resources Agency.

-- Assist in the recovery and restoration of imperiled aquatic species by developing propagation/culture techniques and rearing animals for reintroduction into the wild.
+- Assist in the recovery and restoration of imperiled aquatic species by developing propagation/culture techniques and rearing animals for reintroduction into the wild and for population augmentation.

 - Assist Tribal governments in managing fisheries resources on Tribal lands.

 - Work with the Tennessee Wildlife Resource Agency to ensure a thorough, perennial hatchery product evaluation program.

 - Provide quality environmental education opportunities.

 - Develop and maintain partnerships with chambers of commerce, state tourism departments, and other agencies to promote regional support for recreational fishing and the fish hatchery.

 - Maintain a "Friends Group" to gain community and regional support for the fish hatchery.